 If you are using the -Xincgc option, temporarily remove it from the command line to enable the JVM hook profiler to transform and save the necessary classes.

-If you temporarily removed the -Xincgc option from the command line, you can restore it now.
+If you temporarily removed the -Xincgc option from the command line, restore it now.

 Now that you saved the transformed classes, you are ready to disable dynamic transformation support.

-Add the following option instead: -Xbootclasspath/p:<ClassesDumpfolder>\Final where <ClassesDumpfolder> is the value of the folder in which the dynamically transformed classes were saved, such as C:\JavaSupportClasses.
+Add the following option: -Xbootclasspath/p:<ClassesDumpfolder>\Final where <ClassesDumpfolder> is the value of the folder in which the dynamically transformed classes were saved, such as C:\JavaSupportClasses.
 For example, after your modification the _JAVA_OPTIONS environment variable might look like this:

 -Xbootclasspath/p:C:\JavaSupportClasses\Final -Xbootclasspath/a:C:\PROGRA~1\HPE\ UNIFIE~1\bin\JAVA_S~1\classes;C:\PROGRA~1\HPE\UNIFIE~1\bin\JAVA_S~1\classes\jasmine.jar